kane-holbrook/symphony/docs/types.md

 In this case, MyType will inherit all the functionality from Type.ParentType, and its parents, all the way up to the prototype of Type itself (which is called an Object).

+In keeping to how GMod handles entities, the logic for what happens when an instance of a type is created should be defined in *Type.Prototype:Initialize*.

 ### Properties
 Properties define which parts of an instance's data should be networked or stored in the database.